mirage/irmin.org/data/tutorial/05_architecture.md

 be accessed using its hash.

-A collection of block stores is available in Irmin, but you can create your own using the interface [Irmin.CONTENT_ADDRESSABLE_STORE] as long as the following are guaranteed:
+A collection of block stores is available in Irmin, but you can create your own using the interface [Irmin.Content_addressable.S] as long as the following are guaranteed:

 - reads using the same key return the same value.